MA Publishing

 Publishing Placement (Core,30 Credits)

-This year-long module enables you to learn first-hand within a Hachette office and/or on literary events and activities with national writing development agency New Writing North.
+This year-long module, comprising the virtual work placement plus scheduled class sessions, will give you first-hand insight into the organisation and activities of one of the world’s most eminent publishers, Hachette, as well as the leading national writing development agency New Writing North.
 The module will enhance your knowledge of how the publishing and literary industry operates, and your ability to critically analyse its structures and processes.
 You will observe the principles of organisational management and develop an appreciation of how the governance, structures and systems of the business are influenced by values, motivations, practices and working cultures on the ground.
-You will be required to participate in 100 hours of placement activity to meet the requirements of the module.
+To meet the requirements of the module you will be required to participate in a minimum 60 hours of placement activity supervised by Hachette, with opportunities for additional professional activities and hours according to circumstances..
 These hours can be accrued working physically, digitally and/or a blended approach to reflect the delivery models of the placement partners and the future ways of working in the publishing industry.

-Placement roles will involve rotations within the organisation to provide you with a comprehensive overview of how different parts of the publishing and literary industry operate, as well as a sense of different organisational management structures.
-Placement rotations across the year-long module will map onto your learning in the ‘Manuscript to Market’ module and will augment learning there with essential employability-oriented skills: teamwork, self-presentation, research into employment, enterprise opportunities, self-awareness and negotiation skills.
-You will work with Hachette and/or NWN staff under the supervision of an assigned mentor.
+Your placement roles will provide you with a wide-ranging overview of how different parts of the publishing and literary industry operate, as well as a sense of different organisational management structures.
+The module’s learning will map onto your learning in the ‘Manuscript to Market’ module so as to apprise you of essential employability-oriented skills: teamwork, self-presentation, research into employment, enterprise opportunities, self-awareness and negotiation skills.
+You will work with Hachette and/or NWN staff under the supervision of an assigned ‘key contact’ mentor.
 This will enhance your learning and skills as you gain insight into a variety of roles and contexts in a contemporary organisation.
 This experience is intended to develop new knowledge about the working environment of the business, enhance sensitivity to different working environments and contexts and develop a global outlook in communication and graduate skills.
 Through a placement log, you will develop a reflective approach to your experiences and deploy verbal, written and visual methods of communication to capture your reflective practice.

 YC7000 -